 Writing a book is a difficult undertaking, no matter how you slice it.
-If you’re deciding on whether to use Scrivener for Windows 2 or 3 to do it, it’s important to understand whether it’s worth it.
+If you’re deciding on whether to use Scrivener for Windows to do it, it’s important to understand whether it’s worth it.

 Scrivener for Windows Binder Feature